rjdverse/rjd3nowcasting/README.md

 rjd3nowcasting provides helps to operationalize the process of nowcasting.
 This first version can be used to specify and estimate dynamic factor models.
-A later version is expected to include the concept of “news” similar to the [Nowcasting plugin](https://github.com/nbbrd/jdemetra-nowcasting/tree/master) for the Graphical User Interface of JDemetra+ v2.
+It also includes the concept of “news” similar to the [Nowcasting plugin](https://github.com/nbbrd/jdemetra-nowcasting/tree/master) for the Graphical User Interface of JDemetra+ v2.